selmalopez/data-challenges/05-ML/README.md

 ## Under the hood

-Now that we have covered the fundamentals of  Machine learning, let's get a bit more technical.
+Now that we have covered the fundamentals of  Machine learning, let's get a bit more theoretical.
 This module is dedicated to the understanding of the learning mechanism of algorithms, which consists of a Solver minimizing a Loss function.

 We will cover the famous Gradient Descent - an iterative optimisation solver - in depth, and will introduce other types of solvers.
 We will then dive into the different Loss functions, their specificities, and how they influence the learning process of algorithms.